About Medicare

 What is the difference between Medicare and Medicaid?

 Medicare is a federal health insurance program for people age 65 and older, people under age 65 who receive SSDI benefits, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 Your income does not affect your eligibility for Medicare.
 Medicaid, on the other hand, is a joint federal and state program that helps with medical costs.
-To qualify for Medicaid, you must have low income and limited resources.
+To qualify for Medicaid, you must have a low income and limited resources.

 Can my spouse and family also receive Medicare coverage?